leonardphokane/Week4_AI_Software_Engineering/README.md

 # Week 4 – AI in Software Engineering 🧠

-This repository includes all deliverables for **Week 4** of the PowerLearn Project: *AI for Software Engineering*.
+This repository includes all deliverables for **Week 4** of the Power Learn Project: *AI for Software Engineering*.
 Each task highlights how artificial intelligence can be applied to practical problems in the software development lifecycle.

 ---